 As with any election, it was about how many votes he received.
 READ

 Incumbent Riverhead Supervisor Sean Walter finished first in a three-way horse race, finishing Election Night with an unofficial 436-vote lead over Republican challenger Jodi Giglio. (more…)

 Looking for work, or know someone who is?

-Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 80 positions are available from a mechanic to a manager to a cook.
+Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week over 60 positions are available from a nurse to a teacher to a tasting room manager.